ivanaveliskova/gdi-html121/README.md

 #### Box Model

 What is the box model?
 How does it work.
 How can we fix it?
 Does it need fixing?
+Box-sizing!!!!

 ### Class 2